kcenon/blackbox_player/docs/05_technical_challenges.md

 These challenges represent the core technical hurdles of the project.
 By addressing them systematically with the provided solutions, we can build a robust and performant macOS dashcam viewer application.

 **Priority Order:**
-1. ✅ EXT4 integration (Phase 0-1) - Make or break
+1. ✅ File system integration (Phase 0-1) - Foundation for file access
-2. ✅ Video decoding (Phase 2) - Foundation for all features
+2. ✅ Video decoding (Phase 2) - Core functionality
-3. ✅ Multi-channel sync (Phase 3) - Core differentiator
+3. ✅ Multi-channel sync (Phase 3) - Key differentiator
 4. ✅ Code signing (Phase 6) - Required for distribution